NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 POD execution: paths
 ^^^^^^^^^^^^^^^^^^^^

-Recall that installing the code package will create a directory titled ``MDTF-diagnostics`` (likely appended by version info) containing the files listed on the GitHub page.
-As in the Getting Started, we refer to this MDTF-diagnostics directory as ``$CODE_ROOT``.
-It contains the following subdirectories:

-- diagnostics/ : directories containing source code of individual PODs
-- doc/ : directory containing documentation (a local mirror of the GitHub wiki and documentation site)
-- src/ : source code of the framework itself
-- tests/ : unit tests for the framework

-Please refer to the Getting Started document, section 3@@@ for background on the paths.

-A reminder on accessing environment variables before we go further: the value of an environment variable, e.g., ``POD_HOME``, can be accessed by using ``$POD_HOME`` in Linux shell and NCL, and ``os.environ["POD_HOME"]`` in Python.

-The most important environment variables set by the framework describe the location of resources your POD needs.
+See :ref:`ref-using-env-vars` for the most important environment variables set by the framework for your POD's operation, and `a more comprehensive list <ref_envvars.html>`__.
 To achieve the design goal of portability, you should ensure that **no paths are hard-coded in your POD**, for any reason.
-Instead, they should reference one of the following variable names :
+Instead, they should reference one of the environment variables.

-- ``$POD_HOME``: Path to the top-level directory containing your POD's source code.
-This will be of the form ``.../MDTF-diagnostics/diagnostics/$POD_NAME``.
-This can be used to call sub-scripts from your POD’s driver script.
-This directory should be treated as read-only.

-- ``$OBS_DATA``: Path to the top-level directory containing any digested observational or supporting data for your POD.
-Files and sub-directories will be present within this directory with the names and layout in which you supplied them.
-This directory should be treated as read-only.
-The path to each model data file is provided in an environment variable you name in that variable’s entry in the ``varlist`` section of the settings file.

-- ``$WK_DIR``: path to your POD’s working directory.
-This is the only location to which your POD should write files.
-Within this, the framework will create sub-directories which should be where your output is written:

-- ``$WK_DIR/obs/PS`` and ``$WK_DIR/model/PS``: All output plots produced by your diagnostic should be written to one of these two directories.
-Only files in these locations will be converted to bitmaps for HTML output.

-- ``$WK_DIR/obs/netCDF`` and ``$WK_DIR/model/netCDF``: Any output data files your diagnostic wants to make available to the user should be saved to one of these two directories.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-The framework starts a unix subprocess, sets environment variables and the conda environment, and runs the `example-diag.py <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example/example_diag.py>`__ script in python.
+The framework starts a subprocess, sets environment variables and the Conda environment, and runs the `example-diag.py <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example/example_diag.py>`__ script in python.
 See comments in the code.
 The script reads the model surface air temperature data located at ``$TAS_FILE``, and reference digested temperature data at ``$OBS_DATA/example_tas_means.nc``.

 The calculation performed by the example POD is chosen to be simple: it just does a time average of the model data.
 The observational data was supplied in time-averaged form, following the instructions for digested results above.